Duke (G.I. Joe): G.I. Joe vs. the Transformers II

 A scientific accident eventually sends a small group of Joe and Cobra soldiers twenty years into the future.
 Older Duke is there, having lost all but his right arm.
 He leads the last remnants of human resistance against Shockwave's army.
 This Duke has no consideration for what the time travelers has to say and this narrow thinking threatens the entire timestream.

 G.I.
 Joe Reloaded

 In this series, Duke is a double agent working for Cobra, due to his distress over the U.S. government's willingness to create destructive weaponry.
 In the final issue, he confronts Scarlett in a sewer system.
 She gains the upper hand and kills him with a knife to the back.

-In the mirror universe created by Fun Publications, Duke's counterpart is Secretary of Defense Conrad Hauser, serving in the administration of U.S. President Joe Colton.
+In the mirror universe "Shattered Glass" created by Fun Publications, Duke's counterpart is Secretary of Defense Conrad Hauser, serving in the administration of U.S. President Joe Colton.
 In the story "Eye in the Sky", Hauser had to report to the president on the loss of an orbital defense satellite to the evil alien robots called the Autobots, and its eventual destruction thanks to the efforts of the heroic Decepticons.